Zywave/booster/src/_areas/design-system/patterns/multi-picker.md

 #### **Pager (optional)**

 Use a pager when the list of options is larger than 20 options in a two-column list.
 Use your judgment as the height of the list of options will vary based on screen size.
+For information, see [Pager documentation](/design-system/components/pagers/).

 ![Multi-picker - pager](/images/multipicker_pager.svg)